 - Cinemagic Club is an opportunity for students who enjoy films to watch and discuss interesting movies.

 - Cru exists to provide regular opportunities to study the Bible, worship and pray in a group setting that fosters fellowship, encouragement and discussion among members.

 - Drama Club creates events and opportunities for students who have a passion for the theatrical arts.

 - Early Childhood Education Club (ECE) increases awareness of the importance of the early childhood period.
 Community outreach and professional leadership activities are emphasized for ECE college students.

-- Hiking Club allows students who are enthusiastic about hiking an opportunity to share their passion with other hikers.
+- Hiking Club provides students who are enthusiastic about hiking with an opportunity to share their passion with other hikers.

 - History Club educates others about the value of history and how it has shaped and continues to shape our culture, beliefs and political structure in today's society.

 - Multicultural Society promotes cultural awareness in the college community to create a more pluralistic society.

 - Service-Learning Club brings together students interested in serving the community.
 It helps students reflect on their service and its meaning to the larger community.

 - Student Education Association increases the professional development of future educators through an emphasis on community service and involvement in leadership activities.